visionmedia/page.js/Readme.md

 ### Working with state

-  When working with the `pushState` API, and thus page.js you may optionally provide state objects available when the user navigates the history.
+  When working with the `pushState` API, and page.js you may optionally provide state objects available when the user navigates the history.